BU-Spark/CS506-Fall2020-Projects/covid_food_business_team2/README.md

   <br>Further more, we plot the heapmap of the traffic for differnet zone of Boston and the correlation with covid-19 in MA and US.
   <img src="https://github.com/kentpei/CS506-Fall2020-Projects/blob/master/covid_food_business_team2/data_Visualization/data_visua_demo/heatmap_postalcode.png"  width="75%" height="50%">
   <img src="https://github.com/kentpei/CS506-Fall2020-Projects/blob/master/covid_food_business_team2/data_Visualization/data_visua_demo/corona_case.png"  width="75%" height="75%">
-  <br>All the code are in "postalcode (1).ipynb" in Data Visualiazation folder, but we can not run the code in github directly for the further analysis I mention above, then I show those results as a picture form in "data_visua_demo" folder with explanation.
+  <br>All the code are in "postalcode (1).ipynb" in Data Visualiazation folder, but we can not run the code in github directly for the further analysis I mention above(code is runablb in local machine and google colab), so I show those results as a picture form in "data_visua_demo" folder with explanation.